virgo-project/virgo/README.md

 * Court (optional)
 * Treasury (optional)
 * Directory
-  - "/" - information about the DAO.
+  - "/README" - information about the DAO.
-  - "/booard" - information about the board.
-  - "/board/spec" - specification for the board.
-  - "/executive" - information about the executive(s).
+  - "/BOARD" - information about the board & executive(s).
-  - "/laws" - immutable rules of the DAO, such as who can change the bylaws.
+  - "/LAWS" - specification of DAO composition, such as the composition of the Board (if any), or how the BYLAWS are updated.
-  - "/bylaws" - human-interpreted laws of the DAO and members.
+  - "/BYLAWS" - rules that apply to the board members, executives, and owners, and are interpreted by the court.
-  - "/committees" - (generally more restricted) DAOs associated by name.
+  - "/COMMITTEES" - lightweight DAOs associated by name.
-  - "/owners" - privacy preserving information about real persons or entities that have collective control over this DAO.
+  - "/OWNERS" - privacy preserving information about real persons or entities that have collective control over this DAO.
-  - "/mission" - the mission of the DAO.
+  - "/MISSION" - the mission of the DAO.

 Owners are natural persons or entities (such as a corporation or a DAO like the Cosmos Hub), and ownership can be weighted differently or equally (democratic).